 Here is a transcription cum summary cum paraphrase of Jeff’s preamble to this sermon when he preached it live:

 For all the flaws we see in the church today, we are nevertheless thankful for Reformed theology.
-You might call them the five points of Calvinism —T.U.L.I.P. ( Total depravity, Unconditional Election, Limited or definite Atonement, Perseverance of the Saints).
+You might call them the five points of Calvinism —T.U.L.I.P.
+(Total depravity, Unconditional Election, Limited or definite Atonement, Perseverance of the Saints).
 Which one of the five points do people habitually get hung up on?
 The L: Limited atonement: for whom did Christ die?

 I came across an example of that and how evil commonly distorts the scripture in regard to the issue of “for whom did Christ die?”
-An abuse victim from a semi-pelagian church who asked me: “How can I respond to people in my church who say to me, ‘You know, you’re being pretty harsh: you need to remember that Christ died for your abuser.’ ?”
+An abuse victim from a semi-pelagian church who asked me: “How can I respond to people in my church who say to me, ‘You know, you’re being pretty harsh: you need to remember that Christ died for your abuser.’?”

 Jeff suggested Jesus high-priestly prayer in John 17, where Jesus said He is going to offer himself as a sacrifice for those whom the Father has given him.
 He even specifically says, Father I’m not praying for everybody in the world; I’m praying for those that you have given me.

-In our handling of scripture, we need to interpret passages that are not as clear, with those passages that are more clear.
+more clear.
 John 17 is very clear in regards to whom Christ died for.
 He died for the elect.
 And Christ not only died for the elect, He effected their salvation when He gave himself for their sin.
 There is no doubt that a person who is elect is going to come to faith in Christ: not a single one will ever be lost.

 You must interpret the less-clear verses (such as “God loved the world”) in light of John 17.
 Whatever your definition of what ‘the world’ is, it has to be guided by the clarity of John 17.
 So all of those things are long-standing teachings in the Reformed church.